rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 echo "ETCD_LISTEN_CLIENT_URLS=\"http://10.230.3.154:2379\"  ">> /etc/default/etcd
 ```

-You may take help from the following snapshot.
+You may take help from the following snapshot when typed `cat /etc/default/etcd`  or `vim /etc/default/etcd` and reach to the end of the file.

 <h2 align="center" >
 <img src="i35.png" >